MabezDev/wokwi-server/README.md

 ## Usage

-Only two arguments are required, the target, specified with `--target` and the path to your application elf file.
+Only two arguments are required, the target, specified with `--chip` and the path to your application elf file.
 Example running the esp-idf blink example on Wokwi:

 ```sh
 idf.py build # build the application